pallets-eco/flask-security/docs/api.rst

     (which is the sender), it is passed `user`, `method`, `login_token` and `token` (deprecated) arguments.

     .. versionadded:: 3.3.0

+.. data:: username_changed

+    Sent when a username is successfully changed.
+In addition to the app (which is the sender), it is passed the `user` and `old_username` arguments.

 .. data:: username_recovery_email_sent